 Sex

-Sex is an important element for our well-being and the need to physically connect is an innate one.
-Neuroscience explains the benefits of sex through our brain functions.
-Chemicals are released, like oxytocin and endorphins, and they are responsible for the reduction of stress and relief from pain.
-It is also a biological drive and most of us feel the need to sexually engage in various ways.
-Nevertheless, there are many stories about people who:
+Sex is an important element of our well-being and our need to connect physically is innate.
+Neuroscience explains the benefits of sex through brain function.
+Hormones such as oxytocin and endorphins are released and are responsible for reducing stress and relieving pain.
+It is also a biological drive and most of us have the need to engage sexually in many ways.

-• Are criticized or socially excluded because of their identity
+- They are criticised or socially isolated because of their identity

-• Have trouble sharing their issues with friends or even their therapist
+- They find it difficult to share their problems with friends or even their therapist

-It all comes down to understanding who we are, what we want and being healthy.
-In order for others to accept us we must first accept who we are.
-Society cannot dictate what is right or ethical, unless it is something illegal.
-Paraphilia is typically considered to be a set of behaviors that have been deemed socially unacceptable, that involve non-human objects, suffering of one’s self or that of a partner, children or a non-consenting person (for example, fetishism, voyeurism, exhibitionism, and pedophilia) (American Psychiatric Association, 2013).
-These types of behaviors need special psychiatric care.
+What we all have in common is to understand who we are, what we want and to be healthy.
+In order for others to accept us, we must first accept ourselves for who we are.
+Society cannot dictate what is right or moral unless something is illegal.
+Paraphilia is a set of behaviors that are considered socially unacceptable and include non-human beings, torture of self or someone, children, or the absence of a person's consent, for example fetishism, voyeurism, exhibitionism, and pedophilia ( American Psychiatric Association, 2013).
+These behaviors require specialized psychiatric care.

-How does sex create impairment in occupational, social and relationship areas?
+How does sex create problems in the professional social and personal sphere?

-We are exposed to so much information, which can be misleading or create misconceptions.
-Deep knowledge about sex is important not only to understand ourselves but also to prevent harm to others or ourselves and to be safe.
-Unfortunately, even after so many years of existence we tend to criticize what we do not understand.
-Schools or parents do not educate preteens and young adults well enough (or at all) in order to prepare them for this part of their life.
-That is why shame is prevalent and why many people are hesitant to express themselves.
-It is fascinating how such a biological drive can affect our decision making process.
-Suppressed feelings can alter our behavior unconsciously.
-It is a fact that when people repeatedly engage in sexual behaviors, urges or fantasies, they might actually respond to a stressful situation or to a dysphonic mood state like depression or shame; or even boredom.
-Sex is often used as an escape from reality.
+We are exposed to so much information that it can be misleading or create misunderstandings.
+Deep knowledge about sex is important not only to understand ourselves, but also to prevent hurting someone or ourselves and finally to be safe.
+Unfortunately, even after so many years of existence, we tend to criticize what we don't understand.
+Schools and parents do not educate pre-teens and young adults well enough ( or at all) to prepare them for this part of their lives.
+This is why there is so much shame and many people are hesitant to speak out.
+It's fascinating how this biological drive can influence the decision-making process.
+Suppressed emotions can change our behavior subconsciously.
+The fact is, when people repeat sexual behaviours, urges and fantasies it may simply be their response to a stressful situation or a state of distress such as depression or shame.
+Sex is often used to escape from reality.

-Sex is connected with so many areas of our life.
-Our self-esteem, our social or professional life and our emotional regulation are impacted.
-We could enjoy sex so much with someone that it could make us extremely jealous; or we could be having unsatisfying sexual relations with someone and be afraid of letting them know.
-This could lead to seeking unhealthy alternatives, boredom or even frustration.
-Most secret affairs are created because we are afraid of working with our partner on issues such as communication, novelty, excitement, or experimentation.
-We find it easier to blame our partner, or by projecting our insecurities and, thus, end up denying our part of the responsibility.
-Our well-being depends on our relationships and intimate relationships need effective communication.
+Sex is connected to so many aspects of our lives.
+Our self-esteem, our social and professional life and emotional self-regulation are affected.
+We may enjoy sex with someone so much that it makes us extremely jealous; or we may have unsatisfactory sexual relationships with someone and be afraid to tell them.
+This could lead to seeking unhealthy alternatives, cause boredom or even upset.
+Most parallel relationships are created because we are afraid to work with our partner on issues such as communication, innovation, enthusiasm or experimentation.
+We find it easier to blame our partner or project our insecurities and therefore deny our share of responsibility.
+Our well-being depends on our relationships and personal and sexual relationships need effective communication.

 Personal experience

-I have been preoccupied with sex in ways that impaired my personal life.
-I was activating my self-deceit mechanisms constantly maintaining my state of denial.
-When I realized that I was actually deviating and was in extreme emotional distress, I sought help before it was too late.
-My relationships were unstable and more often than not I was unable to manage my anger or my shame, which were both the cause and the reinforcement of my sexual behaviors.
-What I learned from this experience is that the people who we spend time with can save us or doom us.
-Friends and family must be honest and make us confront our problems.
-I consider sex to be a unique aspect for each and everyone of us.
-Compatibility is key, so there is no right and wrong.
-Protect yourself and practice safe and consensual sex.
-Love your body and treat yourself and others with respect.
+I have dealt with sex in ways that have affected my personal life.
+I have been activating my self-deception mechanisms constantly, finding myself in a constant state of denial.
+When I realized that I was deviating and was in huge emotional confusion I sought help before it was too late.
+My relationships were unstable and too often I found it impossible to manage my anger and shame, which were both the cause and effect of my sexual behaviour.
+What I learned from this experience is that the people we spend time with can either save us or condemn us.
+Our friends and family need to be honest and help us deal with our problems.
+I believe that sex is a unique aspect to each of us.
+Compatibility is key so there is no right and wrong.
+Protect yourself and have safe and consensual sex.
+But also treat yourself and others with respect.

 Together

 Together we will work on honesty and acceptance.
-My open-minded approach and experience will be a vehicle for understanding you better.
-When you know yourself you are able to make better choices and interact more effectively.
-We will build social skills, and improve our sexual intelligence in working both cognitively and behaviorally.
-Psycho-education will also be a big part of our sessions.
-I will guide you on how to control your impulses and enjoy sex without guilt.
-Don’t compromise, don’t waste time, and don’t hide.
-It’s more than OK to be yourself!
+My open-minded approach and experience will be the vehicle to understand you better.
+When you know yourself you are able to make better choices and communicate more effectively.
+We will build social skills and improve your sexual intelligence by working on a cognitive and behavioural level.
+I will guide you in controlling your urges and enjoying sex without guilt.
+Don't compromise, don't waste time, and don't hide.
+It's more than okay to be yourself!

 Dr. George Lagios